stffrdhrn/gcc/README.md

 ## GCC with SMH Dummy Patches

+**DONE** I have done up to step 15 and I am calling it a success.
+I have learned enough about writing the GCC backend to get started on the or1k backed.
+Therefore I am abondoning this port.

 This is the port of the dummy architecture smh.
 This is done following the 21 patches series for ggx which became moxie.